BrainyLark/lkc2/README.md

 # LKC Crowdsourcing platform

 This is a crowdsourcing system dedicated to the LKC.
+This document provides installation instructions.

 ## Getting Started